-We’ve put together a list of tips for ordering at Burger King and which food options are best.
-Here’s how to order low-carb at Burger King.
+We’ve put together a list of tips for staying keto at Burger King and which food options are best.
+Here’s how to order low-carb at Burger King when emergency strikes.

 Burger King isn’t your ideal ketogenic restaurant, but it is a lot better than most fast food restaurants when it comes to finding something low-carb.